Oppo Reno 15 Pro Mini: What Retail Demos Reveal About Oppo’s Compact Flagship Direction

 Recent Oppo software updates have focused on:

-Smoother animations
+Smoother system animations

-Improved battery management
+Improved background app management

-More restrained AI features
+More restrained AI processing

 During demo previews: